12 Exmoor Holiday Ideas

 3. Go on a Wildlife Safari

 Exmoor is home to a wide range of wildlife, including red deer, otters, and birds of prey.
-You can book a wildlife safari tour, taking you to hidden corners of the Moor in 4WD vehicles to see these animals up close in their natural habitat.
+Get to see indigenous animals and birds on a tour with Exmoor Wildlife Safaris, which will take you to hidden corners of the Moor in 4WD vehicles to see these animals up close in their natural habitat.

 4. Visit Tarr Steps

 Tarr Steps is a prehistoric stone bridge that crosses the River Barle.
 It is a popular spot for picnics, paddling, and fishing.
-Its also a good stating place for circular moorland walks.
+It's also a good starting point for circular moorland walks.

 _____________________________________________________________________________________________